rajan7488/delta-demo/README.md

 # delta-demo
-this is basic git and github class
+this is basic git and github class.